Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

 # 1. Naming
 ## 1.1 Packages

-Package names are all __lower-camel-case__, multiple words concatenated together, without hypens or underscores:
+Package names are all __lowercamelcase__, multiple words concatenated together, without hypens or underscores: